DoaJCBlogger/youtubedl_java_wrapper/README.md

 #### Settings

+- Limit: Limits the number of videos.
+Since videos are scraped in reverse chronological order (most recent first), this field lets you get the most recent ones.
+Useful for updating an archive with new videos.
 - Videos: Get the videos
 - Metadata: Get the metadata (thumbnails, description, and info JSON)
 - Comments: Get the comments